brandonliau/RuTransloc/.github/README.md

 # RuTransloc
-Machine learning pipeline used predict the ETA for buses at Rutgers University.
+Machine learning pipeline used to predict the ETA for buses at Rutgers University.
 This project was originally configured for Rutgers but can easily be changed to accomadate any transportation network that relies on [TransLoc](https://transloc.com/).
 This project also contains the code required for deployement as an API.

 ## Installation
 - Clone this Repository